BTNeandertha1/BTDiablo/README.md

 1. **Delete btdiablo.mpq folder**
 2. **Paste New btdiablo.mpq folder**

-# Items
-- All Amp Procs for Unique Items spawn with 20% chance to Cast now

 # Skills
 - Skills that can now be cast in Shapeshift Forms